The following examples may elucidate the work being done within this framework

 |Vietnam||Sources of Salmonella contamination during broiler production in Hanoi||Prof. i.R.
 Fries|

 |Indonesia||Seroprevalence and risk factors of Q fever in goats in Yogyakarta, Indonesia||Prof. Clausen|

 All master thesis of the Joint Programme can be found under Veterinary Public Health Centre for Asia http://vphcap.wixsite.com/vphcap/thesis

 Furthermore, the VPH Centre for Asia Pacific (VPHCAP) of the Partner Faculty of Veterinary Medicine of the Chiang Mai University improved and updated its capacity: Salmonella serotyping for the Master Studies had been done for years by the FU VPH Panel only, now having been taken over by the VPHAPC.

 Integrated and ongoing:

-Every year, the Institute for Meat Hygiene organises a scientific conference on VPH issues emphasizing in particular the food chain and control measures.
+Every year, the Working Group for Meat Hygiene organises a scientific conference on "Red Meat and White Meat Hygiene" .

 Themes covered included, among others:

-Contributions are published as proceeding volumes and can be obtained from Institute for Meat Hygiene and -Technology (we09).
+Contributions are published as proceeding volumes and can be obtained from the Institute for Food Safety and Food Hygiene (WE 08).